corda/corda-docs-portal/content/en/tools/archiving-service/archiving-apis.md

 /**
  * Flow to process all pending transactions and then collect all archivable items.
+ * This flow drives the same internal operations as the `AddTransactionsFlow` and `CollectArchivableFlow`
- * This flow runs AddTransactionsFlow until completion, then CollectArchivableFlow until pendingWalkBack reaches 0.
+ * building blocks (running the first until completion, then the second until pendingWalkBack reaches 0).
+ * Those two flows, along with `StopFlow`, are internal (`@CordaInternal`) and not intended to be started
+ * directly — `ProcessAllPendingFlow` is the supported entry point for this workflow.
  *
  * @param timeLimit Maximum time to run both operations.
 Default is 8 hours.
  * @param notNewerThan Only collect transactions older than this timestamp.
 Default is now minus the grace period.
- * @param batchSize Batch size for AddTransactionsFlow.
+ * @param batchSize Batch size for the internal transaction-processing step.
 Default is 1,000.
  * @param skipSafetyIntervalCheck Whether to skip the safety interval check when collecting archivable items.
 Default is false.
  */
 @InitiatingFlow